common name: grape leaffolder

 Many parasitoids have been reported from grape leaffolder.
 McGiffen and Neunzig (1985) reared larvae and found three species of tachinid flies as well as numerous hymenopterous parasitoids.
 In all, they found three species of braconid wasps, two species of ichneumonid wasps, and one eulophid wasp.

 A standard insecticide employed against the "folder" is carbaryl (Sevin).
 Grapes must not be harvested within seven days of an application.
+Avoid using carbaryl if mites are present.
 Double-check state recommendations before applying any insecticide.
-Tests in California and Florida using preparations of Bacillus thuringiensis (Bt) showed no significant differences in control between it and carbaryl, both providing good control.
+Tests in California and Florida using preparations of Bacillus thuringiensis (Bt) showed no significant differences in control between it and carbaryl, with both providing good control.
 Home gardeners who do not want to use insecticides may get good results by thoroughly going over vines when folded or rolled leaves are in evidence and crushing the larvae by hand.
 Because the insect passes the winter in the pupal stage in fallen leaves, it is a good idea to rake up the leaves and destroy them.

 - AliNiazee MT.
 1974.
 Contribution to the bionomics of the grape leaffolder, Desmia funeralis (Hübner): A laboratory study with field observations.
 Pacific Coast Entomological Society Memorandum 50: 269-278.